 Beekeepers Must Have Honey Tested Annually for American Foulbrood

 American foulbrood (AFB) is the most widespread and significant bee disease in Australia.
-Even experienced beekeepers may miss AFB on visual inspection of hives and laboratory evaluation of honey for AFB spores remains the most sensitive and accurate test for detection of the disease.
+Early infections may be difficult to detect visually and laboratory evaluation of honey for AFB spores remains the most sensitive and accurate test for detection of the disease.
+Laboratory testing may also detect AFB before it has any visible impact on the hive.

 This section requires commercial beekeepers (50 hives or more) to have an annual, independent test of their apiary for the disease.
 This will detect disease present at low levels and will provide a snapshot of the level of AFB in different geographical areas.
 Monitoring changes in the level of disease over time will also provide some evidence of the effectiveness of this Code.

+The beekeeper is only required to have one test conducted on a pooled honey sample collected from at least 20% of their hives.
+More extensive testing, either through a laboratory or by using AFB test kits, is recommended to assist with AFB detection and control.

-All beekeepers, regardless of their hive numbers, should monitor their apiary for AFB so, while this Section of the Code is only mandated for beekeepers managing 50 or more hives, smaller beekeepers are strongly encouraged to regularly test their hives for the presence of AFB.
+Control of AFB is a major burden on the honeybee industry.
+It is essential that all beekeepers, regardless of their hive numbers, should monitor their apiary for AFB so, while this Section of the Code is only mandated for beekeepers managing 50 or more hives, smaller beekeepers are strongly encouraged to regularly test their hives for the presence of AFB.

 REQUIREMENT